mongodb/mongo-java-driver/driver-core/src/test/resources/client-side-encryption/README.rst

 ======================

-On platforms where crypt_shared_ is available, drivers should prefer to test with the ``crypt_shared`` library instead of spawning mongocryptd, although having some tests dedicated to mongocryptd is recommended.
+On platforms where crypt_shared_ is available, drivers should prefer to test with the ``crypt_shared`` library instead of spawning mongocryptd.

+Drivers MUST continue to run all tests with mongocryptd on at least one platform for all tested server versions.

 Note that some tests assert on mongocryptd-related behaviors (e.g. the ``mongocryptdBypassSpawn`` test).

 Drivers under test should load the crypt_shared_ library using either the ``cryptSharedLibPath`` public API option (as part of the AutoEncryption